jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
 The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.

+Note: Unlike most of the quickstarts, you will require JBoss AS 7.1.x or later to use this quickstart.

 Finally, you'll need the H2 Console.
 You can download it from <http://www.h2database.com/html/download.html>.
 We recommend using the platform independent zip.

 With the prerequisites out of the way, you're ready to build and deploy.